We become what we repeatedly do.― Sean Covey, The 7 Habits Of Highly Effective Teens

 I will eat healthy after weekend.

 Sounds familiar?
 It’s most of us.
-We tell ourselves these little lies and go on and on without lives.
+We tell ourselves these little lies and go on and on with our lives.
 Sometimes getting frustrated that why aren’t we able to start something good, sometimes telling ourselves that this new habit isn’t for us.

 How to start building good habits and make them stick